carlosvelosos/cifra-manager/docs/playlist-artists-song-fetching.md

 3. Click "Find on CifraClub" to open the artist page
 4. Click "Fetch Songs" to scrape all available songs
 5. Browse the fetched songs in the expandable list
+6. Click "Download URLs" to export all song URLs as a text file
-6. Click individual songs to open them in new tabs
+7. Click individual songs to open them in new tabs

 ### Expected Results